 - Now is the time to gather the family for Christmas Pudding tradition of taking turns in stirring, making a wish and adding a few coins.

 - Spoon the mixture in to the greased pudding basin, gently pressing the mixture down with the back of a spoon.
 Cover with a double layer of greaseproof paper or baking parchment, then a layer of aluminum foil and tie securely with string.

 - Place the pudding in a steamer set over a saucepan of simmering water and steam the pudding for 7 hours.
 Make sure you check the water level frequently so it never boils dry.
 The pudding should be a deep brown color when cooked.
 The pudding is not a light cake but instead is a dark, sticky and dense sponge.

 - Remove the pudding from the steamer, cool completely.
 Remove the paper, prick the pudding with a skewer and pour in a little extra brandy.
 Cover with fresh greaseproof paper and retie with string.
 Store in a cool dry place until Christmas day.
 Note: The pudding cannot be eaten immediately, it really does need to be stored and rested then reheated on Christmas Day.
 Eating the pudding immediately after cooking will cause it to collapse and the flavours will not have had time to mature.

 - On Christmas day reheat the pudding by steaming again for about an hour.
-Serve with Brandy or Rum Sauce, Brandy Butter or Custard.
+Serve with anyone of these lovely accompaniments.
+Brandy or Rum Sauce, Brandy Butter or Custard.